Our team works in partnership with individuals with deafblindness and families/carers to enhance independence and community inclusion.

 We will meet with you to talk about your goals and what you would like to be able to do and then work with you to plan how you can achieve your goals.

-Our team is made up of Deafblind Consultants with skills in social work, orientation and mobility instruction, physiotherapy and occupational therapy and all have significant training and experience in working with individuals who are deafblind.
+Our team is made up of Deafblind Consultants with skills in social work, orientation and mobility instruction, physiotherapy, speech pathology and occupational therapy and all have significant training and experience in working with individuals who are deafblind.

 We can help you to achieve your goals which support: